-Responsibility for appropriate quality management lies with the Leadership of PwC Gibraltar - the "first line of defence".
-This includes the design and operation of an effective System of Quality Management (SoQM) that is responsive to our specific risks to delivering quality audit engagements, using the Network's QMSE framework.
+Responsibility for appropriate quality management lies with the Leadership of PwC Gibraltar.
+This includes the design and operation of an effective System of Quality Management (SoQM) that is responsive to our specific risks to delivering quality audit engagements, using the network's QMSE framework.